KJStillabower/KJStillabower/README.md

 # Kenneth J. Stillabower

-Infrastructure and security engineer focused on building reliable, scalable SaaS platforms.
+Infrastructure and security engineer building reliable, scalable SaaS platforms.

 Most production work delivered in enterprise and regulated environments where systems and code are not publicly shareable.
 This profile contains representative projects and patterns that reflect how I design, build, and operate platforms.